Matthew 21:7 How many donkeys did Jesus sit on?

 The King James Bible - “And brought the ass, and the colt, and put on them their clothes, and THEY SET HIM THEREON.”
-This again is the reading found in the older Bible translations like Wycliffe, Tyndale, Coverdale, Bishops’ bible, the Geneva bible - “And brought the asse and the colt, and put on them their clothes, and set him thereon.”, and other modern versions like the KJV 21st Century version and the Third Millenium Bible 1998.
+This again is the reading found in the older Bible translations like Wycliffe, Tyndale, Coverdale, Bishops’ bible, the Geneva bible - “And brought the asse and the colt, and put on them their clothes, and set him thereon.”, and other modern versions like the KJV 21st Century, the Third Millennium Bible 1998, The Complete Apostles' Bible 2005.

 The NIV says: “They brought the donkey and the colt, placed their cloaks on them, AND JESUS SAT ON THEM.”
 There is no word for “Jesus” in any Greek text, but the NIV has added the word “Jesus” 336 times to the New Testament (as they admit in their own NIV concordance) when it is not in their underlying Greek texts, so this is nothing new.

 The ESV 2001 says: “They brought the donkey and the colt and put on them their cloaks, and he sat on them. “